EdgarRAlves/country-app/README.md

 # Country app

-This app was originally created as a task for a job interview.
-The main goal was so show a list of data retrieved from an external API (https://restcountries.com/).
-I'm trying to improve the app on regular basis.
+This web app shows a list of all the countries (data is retrieved from https://restcountries.com).

 ### Instructions on how to start the app:
 1. Docker Engine and Docker Compose have to be installed on your local machine